The Bankrate promise

 One of the most valuable benefits of the Customized Cash Rewards card is the ability to customize your cash back bonus categories each month.
 So, if you’re about to embark on an expensive vacation, you may wish to make travel your choice category for that month.
 Or you might make home renovations your choice category if you need to purchase an expensive home appliance, like a washing machine or refrigerator.

 Similar to the Citi Custom Cash Card, the Bank of America Customized Cash Rewards card offers a 0 percent intro APR on purchases and balance transfers (made within the first 60 days) for a lengthy 15 billing cycles (18.24 percent to 28.24 percent variable APR thereafter).
-The balance transfer fee is 3 percent of the transfer amount, which is in line with fees from most balance transfer credit cards.
+The balance transfer fee is 3 percent of the transfer amount the first 60 days your account is open, then 4% after, which is in line with fees from most balance transfer credit cards.

 Note that the Bank of America Customized Cash Rewards card is part of Bank of America’s Preferred Rewards program.
 This program can greatly increase the amount of cash back you earn, with membership tiers based on your combined average three-month balance across qualifying Bank of America and Merrill investing accounts.